 JimTrade is committed to making your trading experience safe and simple.
 By providing you with as much information as possible about potential buyers and sellers, we help both you and your trading partners make informed business decisions.
 These Safe Trading Tips are designed to help you take advantage of JimTrades' services in identifying trustworthy trading partners as well as online and offline resources that can help to make your internet experience more secure and safe.

 There are a number of actions you can take to research your potential business partner whom you have met on the internet, so that you can reduce the risk of being subject to a fraudulent transaction or business misunderstanding.
-These include:

 Always confirm if the address, phone number and email address given to you by your trading partner belongs to the same company.
 If a trader provides phone number from another country, we recommend you look up the address in the local phone directory and obtain the local phone number, and call this number to confirm that the person you are in touch with actually works for the company.
 Similarly, if a partner's email heading states that they work for a certain company, you should verify this.
 Be aware that some scam artists could alter their return email address heading to make it look like they work for a company that they don't.

 Background checks from independent third-party sources include a search for legal registration and credit reports.
 In many countries the existence of a company and its legal status is a matter of public record.
 Check with the companies registry in the partner's country to ensure that the company exists with a valid registration.
 If you cannot have independent access to your partner's registration information, ask your partner to provide you with a Certificate of Good Standing issued by the companies registry of his country or state/province.
 You can also gain further knowledge about your partner by ordering a credit history report from a local credit agency.
 Credit history reports contain information about the partner's business history in their relationships with banks and other trading partners.
 Go to contact credit agencies which can provide credit history reports.